parkouss/webmacs/docs/basic_usage.rst

   .. note::

-    open is useful for viewing PDF files for example, as you can use your favourite PDF file viewer to read it.
+    open is useful for viewing PDF files for example, as you can use your favorite PDF file viewer to read it.

 The list of downloads can be accessed using the :cmd:`downloads` command.